fabric8io/fabric8/fabric/fabric8-karaf/src/main/resources/distro/fabric/import/fabric/profiles/gateway/mq.profile/ReadMe.md

-Provides a TCP gateway between messaging clients and message brokers running in the Fabric
+Provides a single port TCP gateway between http and messaging clients and services running in the Fabric.
+The gateway handles detecting the client protocol.
+If it's an HTTP client, the connection will be routed to the HTTP gateway.
+If it's a messaging client, it will use any supplied host information provided by the client to route the connection to a broker Fabric group.